UAE residents from 97 countries can apply for visa on arrival in Indonesia

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-“With the payment having been made online, travellers can enjoy a smoother and faster entry experience through E-gates or immigration counters,” VFS said.
+“With the payment having been made online, travellers can enjoy a smoother and faster entry experience through E-gates or immigration counters,” the company said.

+The company has also partnered with Emirates to make the Indonesia e-VoA application service “seamless” for the airline’s passengers.
+Travellers choosing any of Indonesia's destinations will get an option to apply for their e-VoA.
+Once customers click on the link, they will be redirected to VFS Global's website.

 Travellers applying for the e-permit will get email and live support in seven languages — English, Mandarin, Japanese, Korean, Arabic, German, and French.